eunsikim/task-master/README.md

 4. Again in the terminal, type: `npm install --save-dev jest`.
 This should create or modify a “package-file.json” file.

-5. Click on the “package.json” file.
-Find the line that states:

-test: "echo \"Error: no test specified\" && exit 1"

-Adjust the code to the following:

-`test:"jest"`

 ## Running test suites

 1. Clone this branch: `git clone https://github.com/eunsikim/task-master.git`